 Take Back your Child's IEP

 I would be the wealthiest woman alive if I had a dollar for every time I heard a special Education Director, Principal, or Team Chair Coordinator say, We don’t give one to ones at our school.”
 Really?
-You are really making that statement without even thinking about the impact of the student you are supposedly suppose to be educating?
-Take a child on the autism spectrum who could function academically at grade level, however gets overwhelmed by their environment.
-You really think the alternative to the one to one is giving the child a free appropriate education by placing them in a autism classroom, or even an out of district placement?
-This child, who if had a one to one could have had access to the many group projects, Tech Ed, Science labs, readers and writers workshops, special presentations and so on and so on.
-They may have some of these classes in private special education schools, but not to the extend of a public or private typical school.
-And why should that child miss on that opportunity for learning?
+You are really making that statement without even thinking about the impact of the student you are supposedly supposed to be educating?
+Take a child on the autism spectrum who could function academically at grade level; however, gets overwhelmed by their environment.
+Do you really think the alternative to the one to one is giving the child a free appropriate education by placing them in an autism classroom, or even an out of district placement?
+This child, who had a one to one, could have had access to the many group projects, TechEd, Science labs, readers and writers workshops, special presentations, and so on.
+They may have some of these classes in private special education schools, but not to the extent of a public or private school.
+And why should that child miss that learning opportunity?
 Because the school does not do one to ones?